Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/22 - Text Editors/README.md

 **Skill Description**
 ----------
-The fellow knows basic keyboard shortcuts that can increase their productivity.
+The Fellow knows basic keyboard shortcuts that can increase their productivity.

 **Output**
 ----------